Tool to make probabilities on picking/drawing objects (balls, beads, cards, etc.) in a box (bag, drawer, deck, etc.) with and without replacement.

 The probability of having picked all $ N $ objects (discernible or indistinguishable) after $ n $ random draws is given by the formula $$ \sum_{i=0}^N (-1)^{N-i}{\binom{N}{i}}\left(\frac{i}{N}\right)^n $$

 dCode retains ownership of the "Picking Probabilities" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Picking Probabilities" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Picking Probabilities" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Picking Probabilities" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Picking Probabilities" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Picking Probabilities" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Picking Probabilities" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.